lnurl/luds/XX.md

 ## Rules (both response types)

 - Auth is by capability, exactly as LUD-21: possession of a `verify` URL is what authorizes reading its settlement state and `preimage`.
 Because the caller presents each `verify` URL, results MAY include `preimage`/`pr`, identical to the single-invoice `verify` response.
 - The `LN SERVICE` MUST treat each supplied `verify` URL as an identifier to look up against the verify records it itself issued, NOT as a URL to fetch.
 It performs no outbound request for a supplied URL.
 For any URL it did not issue, it returns `{"status": "ERROR", "reason": "unknown verify url"}` for that item.
 Because the input is never fetched, there is no server-side request forgery surface.
-This is an issuance check, not an origin check: an `LN SERVICE` reachable under multiple hostnames, or one honouring verify URLs from a prior domain, MAY recognise all of them as its own; it just has to have issued the exact URL.
+This is an issuance check, not an origin check: an `LN SERVICE` reachable under multiple hostnames, or one honouring verify URLs from a prior domain, MAY recognise all of them as its own.
+It MAY decide issuance by the identifier it embedded in the URL (for example a payment hash in the path) rather than by the whole string, provided that identifier alone is what authorizes its single-invoice `verify` GET: answering a variant spelling then discloses nothing that URL's own `verify` GET would not.
 - Every `verify` value returned (map key in one-shot, `verify` field in a frame) MUST be the exact string the client sent, echoed byte-for-byte. `verify` URLs are opaque strings stored verbatim from the `callback`/`verify` response, so the server MUST NOT canonicalise them (trailing slash, host case, query order); a rewritten value would not match the client's lookup.
 - A client MUST validate `SHA256(preimage) == paymentHash` for any returned preimage before treating an invoice as proven, the same as it would for a single `verify` response.